 The streets of the old town and its monuments ( especially the Fortress) are targets by endless amateur photographers, making this place the most popular in the Balkans, therefore, the most expensive in the region.

-The secret to enjoying this city lies in remote places, hidden in between rocks where the risk of fall over keep the crowd away.
+The secret to enjoying this city lies in remote places, hidden in between rocks where the risk of fall over keeps the crowd away.

 It’s undoubtedly worth visiting though I have a different taste.
 For some people, this place can be a perfect one to spend lots of money and meet others with the same interest.

-For me it was an opportunity to speak on behalf of my eyes, a chance to go beyond those commercials which show Dubrovnik as the capital of tourism in the Balkans but hide the countless school boys and girls who are hired for little money to convince one to embark on this journey and sit down at one pizzeria where a pizza can cost 11 euros, a beer 5 euros – the cheapest meal one can find.
+For me, it was an opportunity to speak on behalf of my eyes, a chance to go beyond those commercials which show Dubrovnik as the capital of tourism in the Balkans but hide the countless school boys and girls who are hired for little money to convince one to embark on this journey and sit down at one pizzeria where a pizza can cost 11 euros, a beer 5 euros – many other things you can get in Dubrovnik for $10.